azsk/AzTS-docs/Scripts/UtilityScripts/README.md

 `Get-DataFactoryV2Pipelines()`
 <br />Purpose: Show the Data Factory Pipelines so they can be inspected for plain-text secrets.
 <br />Parameters: SubscriptionId, ResourceGroupName, DataFactoryName

-`Get-DataFactoryV2Triggers()`
-<br />Purpose: Show the Data Factory Triggers so they can be inspected for plain-text secrets.
-<br />Parameters: SubscriptionId, ResourceGroupName, DataFactoryName

 <br />